WorldVistA/VistA/Documentation/ImportCache.rst

   VISTA>

 The final step needed for the testing is to alter a device within the File Manager.
-We need to change the $I value of the TELNET device to let the Cache terminal function as a display for the XINDEX routine.
+We need to change the $I value of the TELNET device to let the Caché terminal function as a display for the XINDEX routine.

 The first step is to identify yourself as a programmer and gain permissions to change the files attributes.
 Enter \"VISTA> S DUZ=1 D Q^DI\"